infants

 Concrete to Abstract

-Montessori materials and curriculum are the foundation of all TNSM programs.
+Montessori materials and curriculum are the foundation of all Upper Elementary programs.
 Students work with hands-on materials to help integrate new concepts on a deep level, though they move to abstraction more quickly at this age.
-The (9-12) program also pulls in resources from many outside sources and introduces students to technology- typing, Microsoft Office, and Google.
+The (9-12) program also pulls in resources from many outside sources and introduces students to technology- typing, Google Suite, coding software and lego robotics, stop motion animation, and more.

-This is a capstone year long research project each 6th grader completes.
-They choose a topic, spend months researching, write a 10-35 page paper, and become experts on their topic.
-This work culminates in a formal presentation to a large public audience where they present their topic in a 3-7 minute speech along with their PowerPoint presentation.
-Some past topics: Sharks, Google, Alfred Hitchcock, Quantum Physics, Galapagos Islands, Neil deGrasse Tyson, History of Baseball, The Simpsons, and so much more!
-They work through this project with one-on-one editorial support from their homeroom teacher.
-They receive individualized writing lessons and are ready for any research writing project they will encounter in the future.
-It has been wonderful to hear from so many alumni who have entered professions as adults that directly relate to their Senior Project topics.
+This is a capstone program long portfolio project each 6th grader completes.
+They choose a topic, spend years researching, complete 10 great works that demonstrate that they have become experts on their topic.
+This Great Work culminates in a formal presentation to a large public audience where they present their topic and product in a 5-7 minute speech along with displaying their work.
+Some past topics: Sharks, Google, Alfred Hitchcock, Quantum Physics, Galapagos Islands, Neil deGrasse Tyson, History of Baseball, The Simpsons, and so much more.
+They work through this project with one-on-one editorial support from their advisor teacher.

 Standardized Testing